We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - children aged 6–13 years: 9–11 hours

 - teenagers aged 14–17 years: 8–10 hours

 - establishing a routine, such as reading a bedtime story

 - having children go to bed and wake up at the same time every day

 - not allowing electronic devices in the bedroom

-- engaging children in physical activity during daytime, which will allow them to fall asleep more easily
+- engaging children in physical activity during the daytime, which will help them fall asleep more easily

 - keeping the bedroom quiet and a comfortable temperature

 There is very little research that indicates how a mattress can affect sleep in children.

 According to a 2015 review, a medium-firm mattress is generally best for quality and comfort of sleep, as well as proper spinal alignment.
 However, this study examined the effects of different mattress designs on adults.
 Therefore, the same may not be true for children.